Christmas is not for wimps.

 Since then I have been working on making Christmas less stressful for me.

-I have known my husband for almost 30 years now and we have had children for 18 years.
+I have known my husband for 30 years now and we have had children for 19 years.
 This means that I had lots of time to practise.
 It was a long learning process.

 1. Be mindful in the pre-Christmas period

-It is not a good idea to exhaust yourself by the Christmas preparations.
+It is not a good idea to exhaust yourself with Christmas preparations.
 When I have a busy work schedule I bake less Christmas cookies and our house is less orderly.
 Every year I used to pack 24 little gifts for the advent calendar of my three children.
-This year we agreed on pre-manufactured ones and this saved lots of time and energy.
+The last two years we agreed on pre-manufactured ones and this saved lots of time and energy.

 2. Less presents can be a good idea